Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Progress goal: keep builders active with no long idle gaps.

-Resource goal: use speedups only when they unblock required Camp progress.
+Resource goal: save speedups for required Camp blockers.

 Step 6: Reach Camp 18–20

-Camp 18 is where the offer starts feeling like a real builder grind.
-Camp 20 is a strong checkpoint for free and low-spend users.
-Resource requirements, build timers, and speedup decisions become more important.
+Camp 18 is where the game starts feeling like a true builder grind.
+Camp 20 is a strong checkpoint for free and low-spend players.
+This is where you start preparing for the low 20s instead of spending everything the second you earn it.

-Resource goal: build a stockpile of construction speedups and resource chests for the low 20s.
+Resource goal: hold enough speedups and chests for the Camp 20–22 wall.

-Common mistake: burning saved resources as soon as you get them instead of holding for long Camp blockers.
+Common mistake: burning saved resources as soon as you get them instead of saving them for long Camp blockers.

 Step 7: Reassess at Camp 20–22